 Step 5: Consequences: There it is..... consequences.... but not until you’re sure you’ve done your part on the first four steps.
 And don’t forget that consequences can (and should) be both positive and negative.
 Recognize and appreciate great behavior and great results, and celebrate your victories!

 Increasing accountability in your organization, or even just on your team, is within your grasp.
-Be fair and consistent, be true to your word, and set a great example.
+Be fair and consistent, be true to your word, and set a fitting example.
 Accountability can be contagious.
+See additional accountability examples.

 Want more information on Team Accountability?
 Check out these additional resources: